silbusch/IceChaRt/README.md

 # If you do not specify a destination folder, the IceChaRt_output folder will
 # be created in your working directory.

-# The column ID_NEW is alwas is always created, because not all charts have IDs
+# The column ID_NEW is alwas is always created, because not all charts have unique polygon IDs
 IceChaRt::download_cis_icechart(target_date = "2020-11-02",
                       region = "Eastern_Arctic",
                       out_dir  = NULL)